September 16, 2016.

 - hear firsthand how a feature film comes together from development, to pitch, to production, to release

-- get the latest in market intelligence from distributors and broadcasters and find out where your film fits into the marketplace
+- get the latest in market intelligence from distributors, producers and broadcasters and find out where your film fits into the marketplace

-- receive a cash award to put towards additional story editing and additional development costs
+- receive $7,500 to put towards additional story editing and development costs

 - meet your potential financing partners and learn more about banks, agencies, funds, private investors and tax credits